NuperSu/bubblepprof/docs/algorithm.md

 If `GCBeforeHeapDump` is enabled (the default), `runtime.GC()` runs to reduce dead objects in the dump.
 This does not affect correctness, only the size of the snapshot.

-### Step 3 — Capture a heap dump
+### Step 3 — Capture and parse a heap dump

 `runtime/debug.WriteHeapDump` stops all goroutines and serializes the entire heap to a temporary file.
 The stop-the-world pause is proportional to live heap size.

-Object contents are retained in memory so the label decoder can read string bytes from heap objects.
+The dump is parsed with `heapdump.ParseLazyContents`: object content bytes are **not** retained in the Go heap.
+Instead, a `ContentResolver` records each object's byte range within the dump file; the label decoder fetches content bytes on demand via `io.ReaderAt`.
+This avoids doubling the process RSS during parsing.

-After parsing, the temporary file is deleted.
+After all processing, the temporary file is deleted.

 ### Step 4 — Open the process string-body reader